zammad/zammad-admin-documentation/channels/whatsapp/index.rst

    as in the first screenshot.

-After finishing this step, you can click on the **Finish** button in Zammad and you should now be ready to receive Tickets from your WhatsApp channel!
+After finishing this step, you can click on the **Finish** button in Zammad and you should now be ready to receive tickets from your WhatsApp channel!